 - Place a fine mesh strainer over a small bowl and pour the crushed tomatoes into it, allowing excess moisture to drain.
 Gently press the tomatoes to remove any excess juice.

-- In a separate bowl, mix the strained tomatoes with minced garlic, Italian seasoning, kosher salt, and black pepper.
-Set aside.
+- Place the strained tomatoes in a bowl.
+Add the minced garlic, Italian seasoning, kosher salt, and black pepper.
+Stir to combine and set aside.

 Assembling the Pizza: